vishnu-io/EduLev/README.md

-# UniLearn
+# EduLev

-UniLearn is an e-learning platform for college students that includes:
+EduLev is an e-learning platform for college students that includes:
 - Study Planner
 - Notes upload/download
 - PYQ section